The Queen's Gambit - Episode 1 review

 Without divulging any major spoiler plot details, we are only going to review the chess part of each episode of this Netflix mini-series - The Queen's Gambit.
 The Netflix Original has a total of seven episodes.
 Each episode is roughly about 60 mins or slightly longer.
 The series is adapted from the book authored by Walter Tevis.
 Now you are wondering, why you should be bothered about this mini-series because it does not star any chess personality.
 Well first of all I must tell you that Garry Kasparov and Bruce Pandolfini are the Special Consultant for this mini-series.
 That's not all - Late Iepe Rubingh, the founder of Chess Boxing is the on-set chess consultant.
 The center-piece of the show is definitely chess.
 Since it is seven-episodes long, we are going to review each episode separately in detail.

-The first time we get to see an actual chess board with pieces being set to be played against an unknown opponent (name is yet to be disclosed in the first episode).
+The first time we get to see an actual chess board with pieces being set to be played is when Beth is pitted against an unknown opponent (name is yet to be disclosed in the first episode).

 If you have read the book then you might know who the opponent or what the situation is.
 However the first episode doesn't divulge any details behind this.
 We see the audience and then the scene transitions to Beth's childhood - her origin story.
 Before the flashback we see some twitches by the unknown opponent which is mostly in Beth's head more than anything else.
-In case you are wondering about the clock position (usually it is to Black's right side), I highly doubt this is an error because Kasparov and Pandolfini are involved with the series.
-There must be a reason behind this or the director must have preferred this according to his camera angle.
+In case you are wondering about the clock position (usually it is to Black's right side), but this is not a given rule.
+Usually it is the player with the black pieces or the arbiter who decides where the clock is to be placed.
+There must be a reason behind why the clock was placed to Black's left here.

 The fictional book in the scene might not hold any direct connection to chess but it explains why Beth is so sharp and a quick learner.
 Beth is an orphan and lives in an orphanage.
 An initial car accident scene shows the reason behind her mother's death.
 The whereabouts of her father are not to be known.